japaric/rfcs/text/0000-unsized-structs.md

 `unsized` structs must fulfill the following requirements:

+- The first field of the struct must be a *thin* raw pointer
 - All its fields must be `Copy`.
     - Rationale: The raw representation must be `Copy` because the fat pointers: `&Unsized`, `*const Unsized` are `Copy`
 - All its fields must be `Sized`.
 - All its fields must be private (not marked with `pub`).
-- The struct must contain at least one raw pointer

 NOTE This set of restrictions is not final and may change/grow/shrink as we gain experience with the feature.